| Page < 1 2 3 4 5 6 7 8 9 10 11 > Negationism and

 genocide and gross human rights violations against ethno-cultural groups induce

 victims to adopt defensive mechanisms.
+Hindu women in

 India adopted the Sati traditions to protect themselves from Muslim invaders, who